sandialabs/LoQS/docs/notebooks/noisesweeps.md

 ## Resuming an interrupted sweep

 Large sweeps (many strengths, many shots each) can take a while, and it would be a shame to lose all progress if the process is interrupted partway through.
-Passing `item_checkpoint_dir` to the constructor writes the in-progress `NoiseSweepResult` out after *every* completed point, not just at the end.
-If you construct a fresh `NoiseSweepRunner` with the same `item_checkpoint_dir` that already contains progress, already-completed points are recognized and skipped entirely -- at most one point's worth of shots is ever repeated, no matter how large the sweep is.
+Passing `checkpoint=True` and `item_checkpoint_dir` to the constructor writes the in-progress `NoiseSweepResult` out after *every* completed point, not just at the end.
+To resume from a checkpoint, construct a new `NoiseSweepRunner` via `from_noise_sweep_runner` (or with the same config) with `resume=True`, pointing to the same `item_checkpoint_dir` -- already-completed points are recognized and skipped entirely, with at most one point's worth of shots repeated even if interrupted mid-point.

 ```{code-cell} ipython3
 resumable_runner = NoiseSweepRunner(